-There are many lessons that we can learn from studying the life of Jacob in the book of Genesis.
+There are many lessons we can learn from studying the life of Jacob in the book of Genesis.

 One of the most compelling aspects of the Bible is how God is constantly working through imperfect people to do unbelievable things.
-Being flawed ourselves, this allows us to make a personal connection to the scriptures as we are in constant need of mercy and inspiration.
+Being flawed ourselves, allows us to make a personal connection to the scriptures as we are in constant need of mercy and inspiration.

-- How has God created me to be unique?
+How has God created me to be unique?

-- How does God shape me through my challenges?
+How does God shape me through my challenges?

-- How will God use my life to give others purpose?
+How will God use my life to give others purpose?

-God’s has vision for me
+God has a vision for me

 “Oh yes, you shaped me first inside, then out; you formed me in my mother’s womb.
 I thank you, High God — you’re breathtaking!
 Body and soul, I am marvelously made!
 I worship in adoration — what a creation!